 Well, for me anyway—Olivia doesn’t like coconut and that meant I could eat her share.

-I served these cake mix lemon bars for Father’s Day because Nathan loves citrusy desserts.
+I served these cake mix lemon bars for Father’s Day because Nathan loves citrus-flavored desserts.
 My easy key lime pie is a total favorite!

 He and everyone else at the gathering raved about these Duncan Hines lemon bars.
 And then my neighbor raved after we dropped off a plate to her home later that day.